shpwrck/k8s-security/dns/README.md

 ### Implications

 * CoreDNS communicates with the APIServer and thus must be maintained as a privileged pod.
+* NodeLocal DNS will not always be 100% consistent across large clusters.

 [^1]: https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/
 [^2]: https://coredns.io/plugins/kubernetes/